OanaSpatacean/Online-Quiz-Application/README.md

 Create a quiz: Instructors can create a new quiz by adding questions and answer choices.

 # Error Handling
-Invalid credentials: If a student or instructor enters incorrect login credentials, an error message will be displayed, and they will not be able to access the features.
+Error if credentials are not valid: If a student or instructor enters incorrect login credentials, an error message will be displayed, and they will not be able to access the features.